 The Royal Potomac Suite at The Ritz-Carlton Georgetown has a separate living and dining room which can comfortable sit 14.
 It also spreads out to accommodate one and a half limestone and slate baths with stand-alone showers and soaking tubs, a private study and separate master bedroom sitting room, pantry and fireplace.
 One can get the city’s best water views for $6,500 per night.

-The Hay-Adams which overlooks The White House is the same hotel where the Obama family stayed before their 2009 inauguration.
-The Penthouse suite in this particular hotel highlights separate living room, living room with views of Lafayette Park and St. John Church and also includes dining table and a gas-lit fireplace.
+The Hay-Adams, which overlooks The White House, is the same hotel where the Obama family stayed before their 2009 inauguration.
+The Penthouse suite in this particular hotel highlights a separate living room, living room witf Lafayette Park and St. JohChurch’s views andso includes a dining table and a gas-lit fireplace.
 A night for the Penthouse suite can easily run from $3,500 to $7,000 per night.